Estimated reading time: 6 minutes

 Raising the stakes on patient Monitoring

 Fall prevention and other patient safety interventions often require visual observation to supplement scheduled rounding.
 In-person companion sitters are costly, and it’s not proven that their presence creates a safer environment.1 Dry erase boards don’t offer any option for video patient monitoring, so they’re not an option to include in your patient safety plan.
-New and innovative technologies for patient monitoring are becoming more common, but how do you know what to choose?
+New technologies for patient monitoring are becoming more common, but how do you know what to choose?

 Patients are often asked to Call, Don’t Fall.
 For example, let’s say a patient needs to use the restroom.
 Printed Call, Don’t Fall reminders help, but a patient in a semi-conscious state may not have the presence of mind to call before getting out of bed.
 They may be unable to use the in-room phone or Pillow Speaker.
-In other cases, some patients may be feverish or agitated and believe they need to leave the room.
+In other cases, some patients may be feverish or agitated, and believe they need to leave the room.
 Falls can derail an otherwise smooth recovery and cause chaos for patients and staff.
-By the same token, elopement concerns or drain displacement may require more frequent monitoring.
+By the same token, elopement concerns or drain displacement may require constant monitoring.
 Intervention before a problem occurs helps reduce safety issues and possible CMS penalties.

 Patient monitoring has moved into the digital age with a variety of secure technologies and connectivity options.
-In fact, for acute care, post-acute care and rehabilitation settings, it’s possible to reduce the likelihood of falls using apps with auto-alerts and AI modules, primarily Smart Bed integration and LiDAR-type devices.
+In fact, for acute care, post-acute care and rehabilitation settings, it’s possible to reduce the risk of falls using apps with auto-alerts and AI modules, primarily Smart Bed integration and LiDAR-type devices.
 One alternative is an integrated video monitoring system.
-Using video, Care Teams respond more quickly to patient issues2 and can mitigate potential problems sooner.
+Using video, Care Teams respond more quickly to patient issues2 and can correct potential problems sooner.